tsudalab/bopp/README.md

 # Before running:
 - Setting the parameters in parameter.py is required.
-There are explanation inside the file.
+There are explanations inside the file.

 # To run: